literasibadguy/tiketreactions/Pods/Target Support Files/Pods-TiketKitModels-TiketKitModelsTests/Pods-TiketKitModels-TiketKitModelsTests-acknowledgements.markdown

 ## SwiftGen

-MIT License
+MIT Licence

-Copyright (c) 2017 SwiftGen
+Copyright (c) 2019 SwiftGen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal